SystemFw/blog/content/posts/tailrec.md

    recursion is too deep.
-2. Some functions, when written with structural recursion, exhibit exponential complexity and are therefore prohibitively slow, and they can be made to run in linear time written with tail-recursion.
+2. Some functions, when written with structural recursion, exhibit exponential complexity and are therefore prohibitively slow, and they can be made to run in linear time when written with tail-recursion.

 ...but I have to be honest, if those were the only reasons, I probably wouldn't bother writing a post about it.